Kanika Arora

 Priyanka Anand

-Priyanka Anand is an associate professor in the Department of Health Administration and Policy at George Mason University.
+Priyanka Anand is an associate professor in the Department of Health Administration and Policy at George Mason University and a nonresident scholar at the Washington Center for Equitable Growth.
 She is a health economist whose research focuses on disability policy and social safety nets, with a particular interest in their relationships with the labor market.
 She received her Ph.D. in economics from Yale University in 2012 and her B.A. in economics and political science from the University of California, Berkeley.

 Catherine Maclean